junzis/the-1090mhz-riddle/adsb/airborne-position.rst

 An aircraft airborne position message has ``Downlink Format: 17 or 18`` and ``Type Code: from 9 to 18``.

-Messages are composed as following:
+Messages are composed as follows:

 +-----------+---------+---------+----------------------------------+
 | MSG bits  | # bits  | Abbr    | Content                          |